joetache4/Duplicate-Image-Search-2/README.md

 ## Improvements over Duplicate Image Search
 - faster searching and thumbnail generation
 - crtl-click to show an image's location in the file browser
+- does not ask for confirmation to search a folder

 ## Useage
 Click `run.bat` or run `npm start`.